If you look around your home, do you feel like a minimalist with a complete sense of zen?

 This will keep you focused on paring down and away from any distractions that might slow you down or derail you from your task at hand.

 Another powerful method for decluttering your home is to hone your skill of making decisions about what to keep and what to toss.

 Training yourself to make quicker decisions on what to leave in and out of your home will help you maintain the tidiness of your home over the long run, too.

 To do this, I’ve got two ways to recommend, the first of which is tapping into your emotional attachment to your possessions.

-Marie Kondo, author of the popular book, The Life-Changing Magic of Tidying Up, is known for her signature “KonMari Method” of decluttering, where you systematically work through five categories of your belongings, from clothing all the way to sentimental items.
+Marie Kondo, the author of the popular book, The Life-Changing Magic of Tidying Up, is known for her signature “KonMari Method” of decluttering.
+She teaches you how to declutter by systematically working through five categories of your belongings, from clothing all the way to sentimental items.

-The key insight to glean from Marie’s work is in her process for working through sentimental possessions.
+The key insight to glean from Marie’s work is in her process of working through sentimental possessions.

 Marie’s motto for deciding whether or not you should keep something is: